zjandu/PawGuard/README.md

 > A blogger I followed had a cat he loved dearly.
 One day the cat wandered off
 > while playing outside.
 His GPS tracker couldn't update fast enough.
-> By the time he found her, it was too late.
+> By the time he found him, it was too late.
 >
 > He and thousands of his followers were devastated.
 I was too.
 >